Guest commentary by Robert Shibatani:

 Do we have flexibility in our various flood control rule curves?
 Of course, we do, particularly since almost all of the existing rule curves are outdated and few, if any have been revised to take into account a shifting winter/spring hydrologic regime due to a warming climate.
 Reservoir operators, if they chose, could operate around existing rule curves and potentially avoid the loss of significant quantities of water.
 In fact, to prove this point, we documented “spills” of over 600,000 AF from Folsom Reservoir during a recent January through May period only to have American River deliveries cutback later that same summer.
 Clearly, this was not a good example of effective reservoir management.
 But it happens year after year.

 Coming back full circle, are our water projections reliable?
 I think most would agree that they are dependable, but the story does not end there.
 The public should know that, but for a few operational adjustments, the water status in any given year could be very different if reservoir/water operators were allowed to pursue other options after considering all risks.
 After all, despite what many think, droughts are not all about Mother Nature, there’s much more to the story…

 Please note: The views in this commentary are those of the author’s and should not be attributed to Maven’s Notebook.

-About the Author: Robert Shibatani, a physical hydrologist with over 35-years combined academic, legal, consulting and water advisory expertise, is an international expert witness on reservoir-operations, climate change hydrology, commercial flood damage litigation, and water supply development.
-He is Managing Partner for The SHIBATANI GROUP International, a division of The SHIBATANI GROUP Inc. and resides in Sacramento, California. firstname.lastname@example.org
+Robert Shibatani, a physical hydrologist with over 35-years combined academic, legal, consulting and water advisory counsel, is an international expert witness on reservoir-operations and flood damage in the EU, UK, Australia and U.S., specifically as they pertain to major hurricanes.
+He is the Managing Partner for The SHIBATANI GROUP International and resides in Sacramento, California. email@example.com